|UCAS code||LV64||Duration||3 years (BA)|

 You do not need to take a written test as part of an application for this course.

 As part of your application all candidates are required to submit the following:

 |Submission deadline:||10 November 2021|

 For further guidance and to download a cover sheet see our page on the submission of written work.

 What are tutors looking for?

-Tutors will primarily be looking for an interest in, and enthusiasm for, the study of humans and their material culture, combined with an ability to digest and assimilate significant quantities of data and to construct evidence-based arguments.
-While you don’t need to have prior experience of archaeology or anthropology is required, but any fieldwork experience and evidence of supplementary reading would be seen as one possible demonstration of your interest and commitment.
+Tutors are primarily looking for an interest in, and enthusiasm for, the study of humans and their material culture, combined with an ability to digest and assimilate significant quantities of data and to construct evidence-based arguments.
+While you don’t need to have prior experience of studying archaeology or anthropology, fieldwork experience and evidence of supplementary reading would be seen as one possible demonstration of your interest and commitment.
 Tutors will be looking for the following qualities at interview:

 - an ability to think independently

 - potential and motivation for studying archaeology and anthropology